 There are many bursae located throughout the body that act as cushions between bones and soft tissues, such as skin.
 They contain a small amount of lubricating fluid that allows the soft tissues to move freely over the underlying bone.

 Normally, the olecranon bursa is flat.
 If it becomes irritated or inflamed, more fluid will accumulate in the bursa and bursitis will develop.

 Elbow bursitis can occur for a number of reasons.

 Trauma.
 A hard blow to the tip of the elbow can cause the bursa to produce excess fluid and swell.

 Prolonged pressure.
-Leaning on the tip of the elbow for long periods of time on hard surfaces, such as a tabletop, may cause the bursa to swell.
+Leaning on the tip of the elbow for long periods of time on hard surfaces, such as a tabletop or the armrest in a car/truck, may cause the bursa to swell.
 Typically, this type of bursitis develops over several months.

 Infection.
 If an injury at the tip of the elbow breaks the skin, such as an insect bite, scrape, or puncture wound, bacteria may get inside the bursa sac and cause an infection.
 The infected bursa produces fluid, redness, swelling, and pain.
 If the infection goes untreated, the fluid may turn to pus.

 Occasionally, the bursa sac may become infected without an obvious injury to the skin.

 Swelling.
 The first symptom of elbow bursitis is often swelling.
 Because the skin on the back of the elbow is loose, a small amount of swelling may not be noticed right away.